April: A Nation Divided

 By June, the momentum begins to slow.
 The country struggles to keep up with its ambitious goals, leading to disappointment for some and doubt for others.
 The mood becomes uneasy, with a sense of stagnation hanging in the air.
 It’s a month of reflection and recalibration as the nation grapples with its limitations.

-July: A Summer of mixed emotions
+July: A Summer of Mixed Emotions

 Summer brings a mix of emotions for the American people.
 For some, it’s a time of euphoria and optimism, while others use the season to step back, recharge, and find peace of mind.
 Meanwhile, the government begins to realize that some of its promises remain unfulfilled, sparking frustration and a sense of urgency to deliver results.

-August: Straining relationships
+August: Straining Relationships

 In August, the administration’s determination to assert its agenda intensifies.
 However, this could lead to overreach, straining relationships with other authorities and jeopardizing agreements, contracts, or key advantages.
 Domestically, dissatisfaction grows, and the seeds of unrest begin to take root.
 The government’s hardline approach risks alienating both allies and citizens.

-September: Protests and unrest
+September: Protests and Unrest

 September could see a surge in protests and more forceful, possibly violent, demonstrations within the nation.
 The growing dissatisfaction among citizens reaches a boiling point, as people demand accountability and change.
 The government’s attempts to impose its will may backfire, further aggravating tensions both at home and abroad.